RubenHarms/ha-harvia-xenio-wifi/info.md

 # Harvia Sauna Integration for Home Assistant

-The Harvia Sauna integration using the MyHarvia App, allows you to control and monitor Harvia Xenio WIFI sauna controllers through Home Assistant.
-This integration supports switching the sauna on/off, setting the target temperature, monitoring the current state, and detecting if the sauna door is open or closed directly from the Home Assistant interface.
+The Harvia Sauna integration, using the MyHarvia App, allows you to control and monitor Harvia Xenio WIFI sauna controllers through Home Assistant.
+This integration supports switching the sauna, the lights, and the fan on/off, setting the target temperature, monitoring the current state, and detecting if the sauna door is open or closed directly from the Home Assistant interface.

 ## Installation via HACS